Perun108/my_notes_and_settings/Vim/vim.md

 The net effect is that you're quoting the 4th word of lines that have 4 or more words.

+## Diffs in vim/neovim

+To compare two files in neovim:
+`vim/nvim/lvim /path/to/file1 /path/to/file2 -d`

 ## Indentation
 Move indentation to left for every line:
 `:%normal <<`